OriginQ/VQNET2.0-tutorial-en/source/rst/qml_demo.rst

 where :math:`g^{+}` is the pseudo-inverse.

-The following is an example of quantum natural gradient optimization of a quantum variational circuit parameter based on VQNet.
-It can be seen that the use of quantum natural gradient (Quantum Nature Gradient) makes some loss functions decline faster.
+Below we implement an example of quantum natural gradient optimization of a quantum variational line parameter based on VQNet, where `wrapper_calculate_qng` is the decorator of the forward function that needs to be added to the model to be calculated for the quantum natural gradient.
+Through the quantum natural gradient optimizer of `pyvqnet.qnn.vqc.QNG`, the `Parameter` type parameters registered by the model can be optimized.

 Our goal is to minimize the expectation of the following quantum variational circuit.
-It can be seen that there are two layers of 3 quantum parametric logic gates in total.
-The first layer is composed of RZ and RY logic gates on bits 0 and 1, and the second layer is composed of RX logic gate on 2 bits constitutes.
+It can be seen that it contains two layers of three quantum parameter-containing logic gates.
+The first layer is composed of RZ, RY logic gates on 0 and 1 bits, and the second layer is composed of It is composed of RX logic gate on 2 bits.
 .. image:: ./images/qng_all_cir.png
    :width: 600 px
    :align: center